How we can help

 Empty Homes Officers are uniquely placed to work collaboratively with different teams such as Council Tax, Environmental Health and Building Control to deliver common objectives across multiple local authority departments through their work with empty homes.

 An Empty Homes Officer (EHO) had exhausted all avenues tracing the owner of a property.
-The home had become empty because the previous owner had passed away, and their next of kin had denied responsibility for the property, despite being the listed responsible party for council tax.
-The practitioner had contacted the lender but could not get any further information and contacted the advice service for further guidance.
-The Empty Homes Adviser worked collaboratively with the Policy Officer to provide specialist advice on probate and repossession.
-This helped the EHO identify the next steps to take to unlock the property.
+It became empty as the owner had passed away and their next of kin had denied responsibility for the property, despite being listed on council tax records.
+The EHO could not get any information from the lender and contacted our advice service for further guidance.
+Our Empty Homes Adviser worked with our Policy Officer to provide specialist advice on probate and repossession.
+This helped the EHO identify the next steps to unlock the property.